bitcoin-computer/docs/tutorial.md

 A user can (only) read the state of a smart object if they have read access to the current and all previous versions of the object.
 It is, therefore, not possible to revoke access to a revision.
 However, it is possible to remove a user's ability to read the state of a smart object from a point in time forwards.

-Both encryption and decryption happen securely in users' browsers.
-We note that while all smart contract data is encrypted, flows of money are not obfuscated in order not to hinder anti-money laundering efforts.
+When the ``_readers`` property is set the data is end-to-end encrypted users' browsers.
+Even when smart objects are encrypted the flow of cryptocurrency is not obfuscated so that anti-money laundering efforts are not hindered.

-## Saving Block Space
+## Off-Chain Storage

 Not all data needs to be stored on the blockchain.
 For example, personal data should never be stored on chain, not even encrypted.

-When the property ```_url``` of a smart object is set to the URL of a Bitcoin Computer Node, the corresponding metadata is stored on the specified Bitcoin Computer Node.
-The blockchain only contains a hash of the meta data and a link to where it can be retrieved.
+When the property ```_url``` of a smart object is set to the URL of a Bitcoin Computer Node, the metadata of the current function call is stored on the specified Bitcoin Computer Node.
+The blockchain contains a hash of the meta data and a link to where it can be retrieved.

 For example, if we want to allow users to send images that are too large to be stored on chain to the chat, we can make use of the off-chain solution: